Marissa Lloyd

 LMFT

-• It is a theory of optimism and hope rather than explaining problems as pathological and terminal.
+It is a theory of optimism and hope rather than explaining problems as pathological and terminal.

-• It is a therapy of change rather than insight without action, promoting solutions and new behaviors over only understanding and excuses about why problems should exist.
+It is a therapy of change rather than insight without action, promoting solutions and new behaviors over only understanding and excuses about why problems should exist.

-• Strategic therapy is dedicated to the premise that therapists should practice in an active, directive, and skillful fashion.
+Strategic therapy is dedicated to the premise that therapists should practice in an active, directive, and skillful fashion.

-• The tone of therapy is warm and respectful, often with a playful nature.
+The tone of therapy is warm and respectful, often with a playful nature.
 Humor is used frequently.

-• The uniqueness of clients and the need for interventions tailored to that uniqueness is respected.
+The uniqueness of clients and the need for interventions tailored to that uniqueness is respected.
 The therapist works within the client’s own world view whenever possible.

-• Flexibility is a key element of the therapy, and different approaches are needed for the variety of presenting problems and cultural, ethnic, and social contexts brought to therapy.
+Flexibility is a key element of the therapy, and different approaches are needed for the variety of presenting problems and cultural, ethnic, and social contexts brought to therapy.

-• It is a therapy of responsibility – of parents for children, of therapists for clients, and of supervisors for supervisees.
+It is a therapy of responsibility – of parents for children, of therapists for clients, and of supervisors for supervisees.

-• Strategic therapy is a therapy of justice and advocacy in which therapists take strong stands against violence and abuse and advocate for children, families, and those who may be disenfranchised from the typical world.
+Strategic therapy is a therapy of justice and advocacy in which therapists take strong stands against violence and abuse and advocate for children, families, and those who may be disenfranchised from the typical world.

-In an effort to bring about my own best practice, have studied with highly recognized leaders in the MFT field and in the Reiki community, received supervision from honored professionals in MFT and trauma, and have developed a network of exceptional colleagues.
-My practice focuses on holistic interventions that are culturally sensitive and relevant to the client.
+In her commitment to delivering the highest standard of care, Vicky has studied with highly recognized leaders in the Marriage and Family Therapy field and the Reiki community.
+She has received supervision from esteemed professionals in MFT and trauma and has built a strong network of exceptional colleagues.
+Vicky’s practice emphasizes holistic interventions that are culturally sensitive and tailored to meet each client’s unique needs.

 Danyel Forehand